Practice Information Sheet

 Vaccinations / Minor Surgery

-Please phone 4845 1166 ext 2 or book online via our website or facebook page to book an appointment.
-If you require urgent emergency medical attention, please call an ambulance on 000.
+Please phone 4845 1166 ext 2 for an appointment and if you require urgent emergency medical attention, please call an ambulance on 000.

 Prescriptions and Referral Requests